SonnyBurnett/codechallenge/README.md

 ```
 ├── LICENSE
 ├── README.md               This top-level README for developers using this project.
 |
 ├── data                    This is the data directory needed for the eproblems.
 │   └── none.txt                Contains the todo for reusable text in the future.
 |
 ├── docs                    A documentation directory for reusable documentation text in the future.
 │   └── none.txt                Contains the todo for reusable text in the future.
 |
 ├── eproblems               Sources for use in this project for the solutions,
 |   |                         Naming convention is a tailing number behind "eproblem".
 |   |                         This number is not a version, but indicates the project Euler problem identification.
 │   ├── __init__.py             Makes eproblems a Python module.
 │   └── eproblem##.py           One or more numbered python scripts for the specific project Euler problem.
 |
 ├── example                 A directory for automatically running the project Euler problems using either
 |   |                        examples given in the assignments and/or using the correct parameters for the solutions.
 │   └── none.txt                Contains the todo for example in the future.
 |
 ├── notebooks               Jupyter notebooks.
 Naming convention is a tailing number behind "Project Euler Problem ".ipymb,
 │                             the project euler problem identification.
 │
 ├── src                     Sources for use in this project other than used for the solutions, but for notebooks.
 │   ├── __init__.py             Makes src a Python module.
 │   └── toggle_cell.py          Script to create exploratory and results oriented visualizations
 |
 ├── tests                   A directory for reusable tests in the future.
-│   └── none.txt        Contains the todo for tests in the future.
+│   └── test_eproblem##.py      One or more numbered unittest python scripts for the specific project Euler problem.
 |
 └── requirements.txt        The requirements file for reproducing the environment, e.g.
                               generated with `conda list` and appended with PyCharm feedback.
 ```
 ## Built With

+Anything that was used to write, compile, execute and stored for this project:
 * [Anaconda individual edition](https://www.anaconda.com/products/individual) - Python distribution platform.
 * [Jupyter Notebook](https://jupyter.org/) - The Jupyter Notebook.
 * [JetBrains PyCharm](https://www.jetbrains.com/pycharm/) - PC PyCharm - The Python IDE for Professional Developers.
 * [GitHub](https://github.com/) - A Git repository hosting service.

+## Tests

+The tests where executed with PyCharm:
+    * Configure the configuration by adding a Python Test > Unittests by target module name for the test_eproblem##.py you want to test.

 ## Contributing